thezeroalpha/thezeroalpha.github.io/_posts/2019-07-31-editing-efficiency-in-the-terminal-learning-readline-bindings.md

 To search your history, press `Ctrl-r` and type a string.
 Then, use `Ctrl-p` to go to older commands containing the search string, and `Ctrl-n` to go to newer ones.
+You can use `Ctrl-s` to search forward in your history (but I don't use this as much since I usually search for commands that I typed previously).

-You can also type a command like "ls", and then press `Meta-p` and `Meta-n` repeatedly to cycle through previous and next commands that contain "ls".
+You can also type a command like "ls", and then press `Meta-p` and `Meta-n` repeatedly to cycle through previous and next commands from your history that contain "ls".

 Another useful feature is reusing arguments of previous commands.
 You're probably familiar with expansions: `!!` for the previous command, `!$` for the last argument of the previous command, and `!:n-m` for arguments from the one at position n up to and including the one at position m.
-However, Readline also offers key bindings for arguments.
+Readline also offers key bindings for arguments, and these are often more convenient to use than expansions.

 To insert the last argument of the previous command, type `Meta-.`.
 Then you can press `Meta-.` repeatedly to cycle through all previous arguments.

 ![Inserting args demo](/img/readline-demos/inserting args.gif)

-You can also press the two key combinations `Meta-NUM Ctrl-Meta-y` to insert the previous argument at position NUM.
+You can also press the two key combinations `Meta-NUM Ctrl-Meta-y` to insert the previous argument at position NUM (with NUM being a number).
+The argument at position 0 is the command name.
 This particular key binding doesn't work in ZSH by default, please see the [ZSH Specifics](#insert-an-argument-from-the-previous-command) section for information on how to set it up.

 ![Numerically insert arg](/img/readline-demos/num arg insert.gif)